Octopus: Embodied Vision-Language Programmer from Environmental Feedback: Abstract

 \section{Abstract}

 Large vision-language models (VLMs) have achieved substantial progress in multimodal perception and reasoning.
-Furthermore, when seamlessly integrated into an embodied agent, it signifies a crucial stride towards the creation of autonomous and context-aware systems capable of formulating plans and executing commands with precision.
-In this paper, we introduce \textbf{Octopus}, a novel VLM designed to proficiently decipher an agent's vision and textual task objectives and to formulate intricate action sequences and generate executable code.
-Our design allows the agent to adeptly handle a wide spectrum of tasks, ranging from mundane daily chores in simulators to sophisticated interactions in complex video games.
-Octopus is trained by leveraging GPT-4 to control an explorative agent to generate training data, i.e., action blueprints and the corresponding executable code, within our experimental environment called \textbf{OctoVerse}.
-We also collect the feedback that allows the enhanced training scheme of \textbf{Reinforcement Learning with Environmental Feedback~(RLEF)}.
-Through a series of experiments, we illuminate Octopus's functionality and present compelling results, and the proposed RLEF turns out to refine the agent's decision-making.
-By open-sourcing our model architecture, simulator, and dataset, we aspire to ignite further innovation and foster collaborative applications within the broader embodied AI community.
+When integrated into an embodied agent, existing embodied VLM works either output detailed action sequences at the manipulation level or only provide plans at an abstract level, leaving a gap between high-level planning and real-world manipulation.
+To bridge this gap, we introduce \textbf{Octopus}, \textit{an embodied vision-language programmer} that uses executable code generation as a medium to connect planning and manipulation.
+Octopus is designed to \textbf{1)} proficiently comprehend an agent's visual and textual task objectives, \textbf{2)} formulate intricate action sequences, and \textbf{3)} generate executable code.
+To facilitate Octopus model development, we introduce \textbf{OctoVerse}: a suite of environments tailored for benchmarking vision-based code generators on a wide spectrum of tasks, ranging from mundane daily chores in simulators to sophisticated interactions in complex video games such as Grand Theft Auto (GTA) and Minecraft.
+To train Octopus, we leverage GPT-4 to control an explorative agent that generates training data, i.e., action blueprints and corresponding executable code.
+We also collect feedback that enables an enhanced training scheme called \textbf{Reinforcement Learning with Environmental Feedback~(RLEF)}.
+Through a series of experiments, we demonstrate Octopus's functionality and present compelling results, showing that the proposed RLEF refines the agent's decision-making.
+By open-sourcing our simulation environments, dataset, and model architecture, we aspire to ignite further innovation and foster collaborative applications within the broader embodied AI community.
 The project page is available at \url{https://choiszt.github.io/Octopus/}.